-Note: Be aware that this course has daily assignments and there is an expectation of daily online group participation.
+Be advised: There are daily assignments and the course plan includes the expectation of daily online group participation.
 Students should expect to engage course lectures or content for a minimum of an hour a day on weekdays for the duration of the course.
-Some participants have said they spent 2-3 hours on course readings and responses each day.
+Daily postings in the discussion room are expected by noon Eastern Time of each day’s assignment.

-This class has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.
+This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.

 This course is eligible for 1.5 CEU.

 About the Instructor